City skyscrapers amongst clouds in front of the setting sun

 Overview of the Final Regulations

-On January 3, 2025, the U.S. Department of Treasury released final regulations for the Internal Revenue Code (IRC) Section 45V tax credit.
-These regulations cover the production tax credit (PTC) for hydrogen and were accompanied by the U.S. Department of Energy's release of the 45VH2-GREET Model.
+Coming almost a year after the previously published proposed rules in 2023, these final regulations cover the production tax credit (PTC) for hydrogen and were accompanied by the U.S. Department of Energy's release of the 45VH2-GREET Model.
 While the final regulations provide helpful guidance and resolve some contentious issues, they are not entirely taxpayer friendly.

 IRC Section 45V offers a PTC for the production of qualified clean hydrogen at a qualified facility.
 This credit applies to production after December 31, 2022, during the 10-year period beginning on the date the facility is originally placed in service.
-Taxpayers may also elect to treat a portion of a specified clean hydrogen facility as energy property for the IRC Section 48 energy investment credit.

 Calculation of the 45V Tax Credit